cloudsolver/aws-ccp/03-AWS_Security_Best_Practices.md

 _This is 25% of the weight of the exam_

 ## Root User
-* Automatically created when you create an AWS account
+* Automatically created when you create an AWS account.
-* Protect with MFA (Multi-factor authentication)
-* Only root user can delete the account
+* Only root user can delete the account.
-* There is just one root user
+* There is just one root user.
+* Change your account settings.
+This includes the account name, email address, root user password, and root user access keys.
+* Restore IAM user permissions.
+If the only IAM administrator accidentally revokes their own permissions, you can sign in as the root user to edit policies and restore those permissions.
+* Activate IAM access to the Billing and Cost Management console.
+* View certain tax invoices.
+An IAM user with the aws-portal:ViewBilling permission can view and download VAT invoices from AWS Europe, but not AWS Inc. or Amazon Internet Services Private Limited (AISPL).
+* Close your AWS account.
+* Register as a seller in the Reserved Instance Marketplace.
+* Configure an Amazon S3 bucket to enable MFA (multi-factor authentication).
+* Edit or delete an Amazon Simple Storage Service (Amazon S3) bucket policy that includes an invalid virtual private cloud (VPC) ID or VPC endpoint ID
+* Sign up for AWS GovCloud (US).
+* Request AWS GovCloud (US) account root user access keys from AWS Support.

 _Best Practice:_ Identity and Access Management - create a new user and provide a role.
 Never use the root user unless absolutely required.
+Protect root account with MFA (Multi-factor authentication).

 VPC - Vitual Private Cloud.
 Default VPC will always be created for you.
 * AWS Management Console